 Privacy means that information related to a report of Prohibited Conduct will be shared with a limited circle of University Employees who "need to know" in order to assist in support of the complainant and in the assessment, investigation, and resolution of the report.
 As a Responsible Employee, you can keep the report private, but it MUST be reported to OIE.

 Confidentiality exists in the context of laws that protect certain relationships, including with medical and clinical care providers, mental health providers, counselors and ordained clergy.
-Disclosures made to medical professionals in the course of treatment must be reported to OIE and are NOT confidential.
+Disclosures made to medical professionals in the course of treatment are confidential.
+However, disclosures made to medical professionals outside the course of treatment MUST be reported to OIE and are NOT confidential.